composable-logs/composable-logs/sphinx-docs/README.md

 - https://github.com/sphinx-doc/sphinx/tree/5.x/sphinx/templates/quickstart
 - https://www.sphinx-doc.org/en/master/man/sphinx-quickstart.html

-This note only address the inital files created by the Sphinx quickstart tool.
+This note only address the initial setup created by the Sphinx quickstart tool.
-All subsequent modifications and contributions (unless otherwise noted) are licensed under the main project license, see [LICENSE.md](../LICENSE.md) in the repo root.
+All subsequent modifications and contributions (unless otherwise noted) are licensed under the pynb-dag-runner main project license, see [LICENSE.md](../LICENSE.md) in the repo root.